J24681357/gtfbotfithusim/files/manual.md

 2. Many commands have Discord buttons and menus that you can navigate through.
 Lists inside commands have directional buttons and confirm buttons.
    - You may also select options in list via the numbers for quicker navigation in **/settings - Menu Selector**.

 3. There are many tips (❓) to guide you through each command, so reading them may help you.
-You can also disable tips by using **/settings - Tips**.
+You can also enable tips by using **/settings - Tips**.

 4. In many places, you can change cars underneath the message in the drop-down menu.
 The drop-down menu are usually found in the commands' menu (❗) in the slash command options.